What UROP is about, and where it is offered

 Phase 1 of the REx pilot will be launched in Semester 2 of AY2022/2023 in CHS.

-At the first instance, REx is an optional enhancement which is applicable to UROP/UROPS modules offered by departments in FASS and FoS.
+At the first instance, REx is an optional enhancement which is applicable to UROP/UROPS courses offered by departments in FASS and FoS.
 Following the first phase of the pilot, REx will be expanded to other faculties.
 Faculty members supervising the UROP/UROPS projects will also be the students’ REx supervisors.

 Important information for REx Fellows

-Interested students enrolling in a UROP module should submit a short research grant proposal to the SDPPVO UG Research Coordinating Team for evaluation; the grant proposal form can be found below; it contains the application guidelines and terms & conditions for usage of the grant.
+Interested students enrolling in a UROP course should submit a short research grant proposal to the PVO UG Research Coordinating Team for evaluation; the grant proposal form can be found below; it contains the application guidelines and terms & conditions for usage of the grant.
 Upon approval, REx Fellows will receive a research grant of up to $2,500 to be used to reimburse costs for the proposed research.
 There will be flexibility in the usage of the research grant, based on the needs of the research project.
 Please see below for the REx process flow.

 |FASS Grant Proposal Form